 - Maintaining a separate account listing the donations received from foreigners, getting it audited by a Chartered Accountant and submitting it to the Home Ministry, every year.

 - Cartoonist, editor, publishers of a registered newspaper

 - Government servants or employee of any corporation

 - Political parties

-It is a relevant topic for the UPSC Exam 2021 and falls under the topic “Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment” in General Studies Paper 3.
+It is a relevant topic for the Civil Services Exam and falls under the topic “Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment” in General Studies Paper 3.
 It is important to keep reading newspaper articles and editorials on this subject as it can be asked directly or indirectly in the IAS exam.
-Since there is a plethora of information on this subject, candidates should keep a note of all the points and material they have on this subject neatly classified.
+Since there is a plethora of information on this subject, candidates should keep a note of all the points and material they have on this subject, neatly classified.

 Foreign Contribution (Regulation) Amendment Bill 2020

 The foreign inflow has almost doubled in the last decade, however, as per the government, the entities receiving the funds aren’t using it for the declared purpose.
-In FCRA 2020, only 20% of the foreign funds can be used for administrative purposes while the limit was 50% in FCRA 2010.
-This might hamper the workings of several small NGOs who depend on such funds.
+In FCRA 2020, only 20% of the foreign funds can be used for administrative purposes, while the limit was 50% in FCRA 2010.
+This might hamper the workings of several small NGOs that depend on such funds.

 Frequently Asked Questions Related to Foreign Contribution Regulation Act